HuailinTang/Covid-19-visualization/README.md

 # Covid-19-visualization
-This project visualizes the Covid-19 positive rate and vaccination rate in Midwest states in U.S.
+This project visualizes the Covid-19 positive rate and vaccination rate during March in Midwest states and counties in the U.S.